GuangLun2000/GuangLun2000.github.io/projects.md

 ## [miec-lance]

-This repo is where I keep track of my incredible journey in FZU-MIEC.
+This repo is where I keep track of my incredible journey at FZU-MIEC.
 You can learn RIDS & CSEE better by refering to this repo, but **please do not directly copy my assignments, codes and any reports!** Finally, best wishes.

 [miec-lance]:https://github.com/GuangLun2000/miec-lance